 BPM is defined as the discipline in which people use various methods to discover, model, analyze, measure, improve, optimize, and automate business processes.
-That means that BPA is just one small part of BPM.Lees: Handleiding voor beginners tot bedrijfsprocesbeheer (BPM)
+That means that BPA is just one small part of BPM.Een sjabloon voor bedrijfsprocesbeheer maken

 It’s best to start simple and slowly work your way to more complex automation processes.
 Common tasks that organizations automate include project deliverables, data entry, sale orders, and even payroll—all of which can save your team time and money.

 Here are some of the most common tasks you can automate using business process automation.